TBear79/winston-fast-rabbitmq/README.md

 # Release notes

+* 2.1.0 - Ability to pass timeout to rabbit-chatter
 * 2.0.2 - IMPORTANT!
 Renamed transport property from `WinstonInstanceRabbitMq` to `WinstonFastRabbitMq` in types.
 * 2.0.0 - BREAKING!
 Renamed exported class to `WinstonFastRabbitMq`.
 Added types definitions.
 * 1.3.0 - Refactor to comply with `winston` formatter function signature.
 Thanks to JimiC.